learn-co-curriculum/phase-1-how-the-web-works/README.md

 ### URI

-When you make a request on the web, how do you know where to send it to?
+When you make a request on the web, how do you know where to send it?
 This is done through **U**niform **R**esource **I**dentifiers or URIs.
 You've probably also heard of these as URLs.
 Both are fine.
 Let's look at the URI we used up top.

 `http://www.youtube.com/adelevevo`